 The Company is involved from time to time in judicial, regulatory and arbitration proceedings and inquiries concerning matters arising in connection with the conduct of our businesses, including proceedings initiated by former employees alleging wrongful termination.
 The Company reviews such matters on a case-by-case basis and establishes any required accrual if a loss is probable and the amount of such loss can be reasonably estimated.
 The Company experiences significant variation in its revenue and earnings on a quarterly basis.
 Accordingly, the results of any pending matter or matters could be significant when compared to the Company's earnings in any particular fiscal quarter.
-The Company believes, however, based on currently available information, that the results of any pending matters is business or financial condition.
+The Company believes, however, based on currently available information, that the results of any pending matters, in the aggregate, will not have a material effect on its business or financial condition.